Career Technical

 The NSO logos for BPA, DECA, FBLA-IBA, FCCLA, FFA, HOSA, Junior Achievement, SkillsUSA, and TSA

-JWU NSO BY THE NUMBERS
+JWU CTSO BY THE NUMBERS

 19% of all JWU students remain active in their high school organizations at JWU.